wp-plugins/smart-slider-2/readme.txt

 * 100% responsive with each items (touch screen support for mobile devices)
 * Total control over the design, customize the slider without HTML or CSS knowledge.
 Change color, font, arrow, bullet, background, link, position, size, etc.
 * Slide layout creator: save and load your own slide design

+#### What is included in the free version?
+You will be able to create new responsive sliders with simple slider type.
+You can add image, heading and button items into your slider also you can use slide background feature too.
+The main animations are limited to the horizontal animation, also the special background and the layer animations also limited.
+The free version will allow you to use arrow and bullet widgets.

 **Note: This plugin is provided as-is, but PAID version for this plugin is available with a ton of extra and new features!** [Upgrade to the Smart Slider 2 FULL version!](http://www.nextendweb.com/smart-slider/)